Tono-vacn/Tono-vacn.github.io/_posts/2024-11-11-common-sense-for-distributed-system.md

 - Non-deterministic events will be logged
   - log the exact instruction at which the event occurred
   - requires support from hardware
-  - Special instructions’ return value must be logged
+  - Special instructions' return value must be logged

 #### Output requirement